Josh-Rap/Exploring-MPLS-Networking-and-Configuration/README.md

 ```

 ## `CE` Router Configurations
-I configure the `CE` routers with hostnames, IP addresses and then BGP pairings with their respective `PE` routers.
+`CE` routers are configured with hostnames, IP addresses, and eBGP peering toward their respective `PE` routers.

 Configuration for `Red-CE1`
 ```